Training-Free Coverless Multi-Image Steganography with Access Control: Ablation Study

 \subsection{Effectiveness of $\alpha$.}

-Fig. \ref{abl:alpha} shows the experimental results of MIDAS with varying $\alpha$, the parameter in \eqref{eq:LVF} that balances $M_{D}\mathbf{z}_{prot}$ and $\mathbf{z}_{ref}$.
+Fig. \ref{abl:alpha} and Table \ref{tab:alpha} show the experimental results of MIDAS with varying $\alpha$, the parameter in Equation \eqref{eq:LVF} that balances $M_{D}\mathbf{z}_{prot}$ and $\mathbf{z}_{ref}$.
 As $\alpha$ decreases (i.e., the influence of the reference image grows), stego image quality is improved, however, this comes at the cost of reduced reconstruction quality.
-This result demonstrates the trade-off between stego naturalness and reconstruction accuracy governed by $\alpha$.
+This trade-off is observed in Fig. 8, and quantitative results show that stego image quality quickly saturates, while reconstruction quality steadily degrades as $\alpha$ decreases.